Chalwk77/JeriCraftDocs/README.md

 ## 📝 Applications 📝

 Interested in joining the JeriCraft staff team or becoming a builder?
 Check out our [Applications](./docs/applications/) section for more information on how to apply.

+## 📝 Form Templates 📝
+We've provided templates for various forms, such as ban appeals, bug reports, and server suggestions, to help streamline the process of submitting feedback or requests.
+You can find these templates [here](https://github.com/Chalwk77/JeriCraftDocs/issues/new/choose).

 ## 🤝 Contributing 🤝